vibbits/irefindex/oci/README.md

 # Containerized approach

 This repository demonstrates the containerization of this project, providing a portable and reproducible environment for executing Ansible playbooks.
 Containerization offers several advantages, including isolation, scalability, and consistency across different environments.
 These containers can be run on CaaS environments.
+More information about running the Ansible playbooks on the VSC can be found in `../vsc`.

 ## Getting started